Alamishere/DailyCodePractice/notes.md

 - I did python today instead of Java
 - I have an interview tomorrow afternoon
 - Not adding anything today since I am focusing on interview preparation

+## July 22nd, 2025
+- I worked on 1957.
+Delete Characters to Make Fancy String
+- I thought of HashMap but ended up looking the answer
+- I have to append using Stringbuilder